poissonconsulting/datacheckr/README.md

 ### Numeric, Date and Logical Classes

-Missing values, ranges and particular values work identically for numeric, and Date vectors while for logical values two and three or more non-missing values behave identically, i.e., use `deck(x, list("col1" = c(TRUE, TRUE)))` to indicate only `TRUE` values.
+Missing values, ranges and specific values would work the same for integer, numeric, and Date vectors.
+With logical values two and three or more non-missing values would behave identically, i.e., use `deck(x, list("col1" = c(TRUE, TRUE)))` to indicate only `TRUE` values.

 ### Character Class